magdyamr542/Simple-Dependency-Injection-Container/README.md

 "LogServiceHelper is logging: { list of names is  : bob,sam,saly,bob }";
 "LogServiceHelper is logging: {frequency of bob : 2}";
 ```

+### Conclusion

+use to decouple your services from the classes which use them for better testing and reusability